msadeghi1/machine-learning/README.md

 # machine-learning
-a repository for different types of learning algorithms developed by myself using the python language.
+a repository for different types of learning algorithms written by myself using the python language.